cjab/dotfiles/vim/bundle/vim-fugitive/README.markdown

 Fugitive cares about the current file, not the current working directory.
 Edit a file from the repository.

-> Why is `:Gbrowse` not using my system default browser?
+> Why is `:Gbrowse` not using the right browser?

-`:Gbrowse` delegates to `git web--browse`, which is less than perfect when it comes to finding the default browser on Linux.
+`:Gbrowse` delegates to `git web--browse`, which is less than perfect when it comes to finding the right browser.
 You can tell it the correct browser to use with `git config --global web.browser ...`.
+On OS X, for example, you might want to set this to `open`.
 See `git web--browse --help` for details.

 > Here's a patch that automatically opens the quickfix window after
 > `:Ggrep`.